Sales and repairs of bikes and e-bikes

-This is me in my happy place – up a hill with a bike.
+This is me in my happy place – riding down a nice trail on a nice bike.

 My second living memory was, aged two, being taken to buy a tricycle, but insisting on getting the very cool red BMX with stabilisers.
 Time passed, but bikes remained part of my life, getting into mountain biking seriously as a teenager, and, inevitably, taking a job at the local bike shop (after refusing to apply for any other jobs).

 Since then bikes have been a great way of meeting people, getting to work, and having fun for me, and I’ve always looked after my own (and many family and friends’) bikes.

 I hope I can enable other people in the area to get the same enjoyment from cycling as I’ve found it has given me.

 “…half man-half bike (like Sagittarius on wheels)…”

 Dropping in is always best, but I know that’s not always possible.